ochan1/info247-sp22-tiktok-unwrapped/code/README.md

 Please note the Shell scripts were ran for a Windows computer via Git Bash.
 The Python is system independent (as long as it can run Python).
 The only thing that you may need to modify for a Linux or Mac run are a few file path strings in the `run_scraping.sh` Shell script.

+If you made any significant changes to the `run_scraping.sh` Shell script, feel free to take inspiration from the `run_scraping_sanity.sh` which can output the commands that the `run_scraping.sh` will run, but won't run the Python code.

 Instructions to use:

 1. Start a Virtual Environment: `python3 -m venv .venv`